 Over the years, I've bought and tested (and even reviewed) tons of harnesses with my dogs.
 While confusing at first, I'm managed to figure out a great technique to measure dog for harness so as to buy the exact size and type for any of my four dogs.

-Dog harnesses, on the other hand, disperse the pressure throughout your dog's chest instead of his neck.
-They also offer better control over your dog, which is very important when you’re around other dogs or strange people, and if your dog loves to pull.
+The reason I recommend using pet harnesses over collars is because they disperse the pressure throughout a dog's chest and/or legs instead of their neck/throat.
+They also offer better control over a dog, which is important when in public around other dogs, strange people or if your pet is a strong puller.

 While a dog harness may be a better option than a traditional dog collar, most pet owners have a hard time figuring out which size and what style of a dog harness would be best for their dog, their dog's behavior or the type of activities that they partake in.

 So if you're intimidated about buying your first dog harness, or you just bought it and are confused about how to put it on, I'll explain every step of the way: how to measure a dog for a harness, choose the right type, how to fit it and how best to use it on your pooch.

 How to Measure a Dog for a Harness

 I know it seems like it would be difficult, but it's actually just two simple steps: